lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 ### Main Loop

-The main loop will read in and then write out the image frames until there are not more to available.
+The main loop will read in and then write out the image frames until there are no more available.

 1. The main loop runs until the conditions specified at the bottom of the loop are met: